DorianMood/researches/week-8/survey.md

 ## 3.1.
 Spectral learning

 Spectral learning methods imply eigen-decomposition of graph Laplacian.
-Similar to Fourier filters, we use graph Laplacian filter.
 Graph Laplacian [@eq:1] reflects a smoothens of graph, or in other words how different is each node from it's neighbors.
+Then similar to Fourier filters, we use graph Laplacian filter [@eq:3].

 $$
 L=A-D